 How do people perceive dynamic media such as educational videos, movies, or soccer broadcasts?
 Human information processing is specialized in processing dynamic information.
 It distinguishes relevant, and thus informative, information from irrelevant information.
 This project follows two research lines, bridging the gap between cognitive psychological theories of event cognition and typical situations of media reception.
 On the one hand, we investigate the perceptual and psychological foundations of dynamic event perception by specifying, for example, the processes of encoding and the properties of mental representations of natural action sequences.
 On the other hand, we use cinematic stylistic devices (e.g., different camera perspectives, film editing) and new cinematographic film techniques (e.g., 3D films) to explain basic psychological processes, such as the experience of spatial presence or the experience of suspense.

-As the world becomes increasingly technology forward, the presence of artificial agents in day-to-day life also becomes more apparent.
-Studying the interaction between humans and artificial agents, such as robots or virtual assistants, has long been in the research spotlight.
-While research in this field is traditionally focused on how artificial agents can improve our lives, this PhD project aims at flipping the focus on humans helping artificial agents.
+As the world becomes increasingly technologically forward, the presence of artificial agents in day-to-day life also becomes more apparent.
+Studying the interaction between humans and artificial agents, such as robots, has long been in the research spotlight.
+While research in this field is traditionally focused on how robots can improve our lives, this PhD project aims at flipping the focus on humans helping robots.

 In societal discourse, Artificial Intelligence (AI) is strongly tied with both opportunities and risks.
 In this project, it is investigated how humans perceive the risks of AI and how their risk assessments are associated with psychological factors like prior knowledge and judgmental confidence.
 The behavioral consequences of risk perception are investigated, as well as intervention methods aimed at raising an awareness of AI risks.